-Given my mother’s partiality towards “cozy” mysteries as authored by the talents of Ronie Kendig, Lynette Eason or Dani Pettrey, it’s no surprise that I too often mind myself swept up in these kinds of stories.
-We often sit down together to watch the mystery movie series that Hallmark Movies and Mysteries (Aurora Teagarden, Garage Sale Mystery or the classic “Mystery Woman” with Kellie Martin) airs, and tonight, they are premiering a brand new film that could have (had it lent itself to this) very well become their next franchise.
+Given my mother’s partiality towards “cozy” mysteries novels, we often watch these kinds of stories on TV, too.
+One of the places you can find them is Hallmark Movies and Mysteries (Aurora Teagarden, Garage Sale Mystery or the classic “Mystery Woman” with Kellie Martin).
+Though it stands alone White Hot is a film that could have very well become their next franchise.

 TV MOVIE REVIEW | Christmas Incorporated (2015)

-As Sayre digs deeper into the mysteries surrounding her brother’s death, danger lurks around each corner and the close-knit town (controlled by her father, Huff) might each be an enemy preventing Sayre's search for the truth.
-Even as she begins to place trust in her father’s disarming lawyer, Beck Merchant (Sean Faris), she discovers even he might not be all he seems.
+As Sayre digs deeper into the mysteries surrounding her brother’s death, danger lurks around each corner and the close-knit town (controlled by her father, Huff) someone seem to prevents her search for the truth.
+Even as she begins to place trust in her father’s disarming lawyer, Beck Merchant (Sean Faris), she finds even he might not be all he seems.

-From the moment this film opens on a spooky bayou frame, it screams “mystery.”
-Because of the network it landed on, the story presents a chilling mystery without being creepy or graphic.
+From the moment this film opens on its spooky bayou frame, it screams “mystery.”
+Because of the network it lands on, the story presents a chilling mystery without being creepy or graphic.
 Instead, all of the out-of-frame violence or threat of it only enhances the sense of danger, which is always an ideal place to be when it comes to the art of mysteries.
-Keeping the audience hooked is what this script does, and heavens, this adaptation (for me) does it do this up right.
+Keeping the audience hooked is what this script does, and heavens, this does it up right.

-Based on the novel, White Hot, this is unfortunately the only novel she wrote about these characters or that’s my understanding.
+Based on the novel, White Hot, this is unfortunately the only novel Sandra Brown wrote about these characters or that’s my understanding.
 But I cannot help the feeling there could be more to tell should a sequel ever be produced.
-Not so much because the story lends itself to “more” (the script wraps everything up in a neat albeit bittersweet bow), more because these characters are so interesting.
-This world was somehow a fascinating one; I liked that it was about a wealthy family who had a kind of grip on the town in a power struggle.
-The sets and homes are gorgeous, in part because of this world.
-All of the large, Southern mansions have a kind of ethereal look and quality.
+Not so much because the story lends itself to “more” (the script wraps everything up), more because these characters are so interesting.
+Their lives and world is a fascinating one; I like that it’s about a family who has a kind of power struggle going on.
+The sets and homes are gorgeous (in a kind of ethereal way), too.

-Rounding out all of the “usual suspects” (what I cover in reviews) are the characters and the people who bring them to life.
-First off, can we talk about the name Sayre?
+Also, can we talk about the name Sayre?
 It’s unique and I love it.
-Characters that are given uncommon names stand out more and that’s what helps in making them memorable.
-Not only did I think she was a fabulous character, Shenae also turned in a deeply emotional and conflicted performance which is precisely what her character needed.
-She was in mourning and through it all, was trying to fight to the truth of her brother’s death.
-Sean Faris (familiar to Hallmark fans, he previously starred in Christmas with Holly and The Lost Valentine) too is one of my favorite actors in a leading man role; he and Shane had great chemistry to say the least.
+Characters that have uncommon names stand out as memorable.
+Not only do I think she’s a fabulous character, Shenae also turns in a deeply emotional performance which is precisely what her character needs.
+Sean Faris (familiar to Hallmark fans, he previously starred in Christmas with Holly and The Lost Valentine) too is one of my favorite actors; he and Shane have great chemistry.
 Their relationship is a kind of tug-and-pull that keeps curious viewers glued to the screen.

-Though the script gest a tiny bit muddled at times with the litany of suspects, I enjoyed this far too much to counteract any of the (over the top?) gushing I’ve just written.
+Though the script gest a tiny bit muddled at times with the litany of suspects, I still enjoy this far too much to counteract any of the (over the top?) gushing I’ve just written.
 As someone who tires of one particular plot point involving characters who return home, I also 100% approve of the way this one ends!
-Bottom line, this was a smart, stylish and snazzy thriller.
-Put it this way, if it ever comes to DVD, I’m first in line to snag a copy but then, I’m kind of a mystery lovin’ girl.
+Bottom line, this is a smart, stylish and snazzy thriller.‘White Hot’: A Gripping Hallmark Mystery Set in the South.
+Stars Sean Faris ('The Lost Valentine') and Shenae Grimes-Beech. #Hallmark #Mystery #Movies #FWArchives Click To Tweet